teyasio/galvins-unitbars/Readme.txt

 Additional options will be found at the option panel for the bar when test mode is active

+* Triggers
+Triggers let you create an option that will only become active when a condition is met.

+When you first go to triggers you'll see a pull down called Bar Object.
+Health and power bars only have one bar object, but bars like Ember Bar have more than one.
+Select the bar object you want if there is more than one.
+Then click the add button.

+You'll then see a trigger options panel come up.
+There is no limit to how many triggers you can create, create too many and you may experience lag in the options panel.
+Minimizing can help with this.

+Action: The action pull down lets you pick an action.
+Then a UI option will become visible.

+  Add       Adds another copy of the current trigger.
+  Delete    Removes the current trigger.
+  Name      Changes the name of the trigger (Bar Object name) will be appear before the name.
+  Swap      Lets you swap one trigger with another.
+  Disable   Deactivates a trigger.
+Triggers that are disabled do not consume cpu.
+  Move      Move a trigger to a different bar object.
+  Copy      Copy a trigger to a different bar object.
+  None      To prevent accidents.

+Value Type: lets you pick what type of value you want to trigger off of.
+Each bar has its own set of value types.
+Type: lets you pick different parts of the bar.
+Border, color, background, etc.

+Condition: The condition that needs to be met for the trigger to activate

+  <         Less than
+  >         Greater than
+  <=        Less than or equal
+  >=        Greater than or equal
+  =         Equal
+  <>        No equal
+  Static    Always on, static triggers use less cpu.

+Value: The value you want to trigger off of based on condition.
+If the condition is met the trigger will activate.
+For percentages only 0 to 100 needs to be entered.

 * Profiles
 Its recommended that once you have your perfect configuration made you make a backup of it using profiles.
 Just